ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 ### Gene Expression
 Gene expression is needed for certain enzymes to germinate, for trees to undergo secondary growth, for leaf cell enzymes to start photosynthesis, for root cells that need enzymes for nutrient uptake, etc.
-Transcription factors can enhance or suppress transcription, so a lot of gene regulation occurs here. mRNA processing amy be modified
+Transcription factors can enhance or suppress transcription, so a lot of gene regulation occurs here. mRNA processing may be modified or halted here.
+Finally, mRNA gr